 The Indian markets have started today's session on a negative note.
-The benchmark indices opened below the breakeven mark, and have remained in the negative territory.
-They have managed to pare their losses since then.
-Other key Asian markets are in the red with Hong Kong (down 0.8%) leading the pack of losers.
-The US markets closed lower by 2.5% last Friday.
+The benchmark indices opened below the breakeven mark and soon plunged further.
+They have not managed to pare their losses since then.
+Other key Asian markets are in the red with South Korea (down 4%) leading the pack of losers.
+The US markets closed lower by 1.2% yesterday.

-Currently in India, heavyweights from the BSE-Sensex are trading weak with construction and software majors facing the brunt of selling activity.
-The BSE-Sensex is trading lower by around 37 points, while the NSE-Nifty is down by about 12 points.
-However, buying interest is being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.2% and 0.4% respectively.
-The rupee is trading at 47 to the US dollar.
+Currently in India, heavyweights from the BSE-Sensex are trading weak with banking, auto, and software majors facing the brunt of selling activity.
+The BSE-Sensex is trading lower by around 219 points, while the NSE-Nifty is down by about 66 points.
+Selling interest is also being witnessed among mid and small cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading lower by 0.6% and 0.8% respectively.
+The rupee is trading at 46.99 to the US dollar.

 Shipping stocks have opened the day on a negative note.
 Losers here include Mercator Lines and ABG Shipyard.
 GE Shipping has announced its FY10 results.
 The company posted a 25% YoY decline in consolidated net sales during FY10, led by an extremely weak performance during the first nine-month period due to lower freight rates and demand in both the tanker and dry bulk segments.
 Sales dropped by 1% YoY during 4QFY10.
 Operating margins fell substantially to 25.4% in FY10, from 42.8% in FY09.
 This is largely due to forex losses during the year, as compared to forex gains earned in FY09.
 Led by weaker sales and operating margins, lesser gains on sales of ships, and higher interest charges, the company's net profits for FY10 fell by 64% YoY.
 The company has declared a dividend of Rs 8 per share.